 Table of Contents

 Family is one of the greatest things in life.
 However, it should not go without saying that there are always struggles in every family.
 Sometimes, it is an argument or a health concern.
 Other times, it is addiction.
 Unfortunately, there are millions of people who have addictions.
-Every single person they come into contact with from day-to-day could be affected by their addiction.
-The family members are affected the most.
+Every single person they come into contact with from day-to-day could be affected.
+Below is how addiction can affect families.

 Ways Crystal Meth Affect One’s Body